nehamadnekar/Capstone-Final-Project/README.md

-# Battle of Neighborhoods - Hyderabad
+# Battle of Neighborhoods - Hyderabad, India

 ### Finding lucrative areas in Hyderabad to set up a restaurant